nimbix/jardoc/docs/apps_tutorial.md

 ![app_interactive_shell_step_6](img/apps_tutorial/app_interactive_shell_step_6.png)

-Now, when clicking on application to launch it, you can observe we have a second possible entry point into image:
+Now, when clicking on application to launch it, you can observe we have a second possible entry point into image (you may need to refresh page):

 ![app_interactive_shell_step_7](img/apps_tutorial/app_interactive_shell_step_7.png)

-Using this entry point starts an interactive shell, and allows to debug inside the image.
+Using this entry point starts an interactive shell, and allows to debug inside the image: once logged, you can start manually the desired command, here `/usr/bin/echo Hello World!`.

 Once issues are solved, AppDef will be restored when pulling fixed image into Jarvice.

 # 5. Review application parameters

 Let’s review now available parameters in AppDef for commands entry.
 We will not cover all of them in this guide, only the most used ones.
-Please refer to https://jarvice.readthedocs.io/en/latest/appdef/#commands-object-reference and https://jarvice.readthedocs.io/en/latest/appdef/#parameters-object-reference for more details.
+Please refer to [Appdf commands object reference](https://jarvice.readthedocs.io/en/latest/appdef/#commands-object-reference) and [Appdf parameters object reference](https://jarvice.readthedocs.io/en/latest/appdef/#parameters-object-reference) for more details.

+Target here is to test most of the possibilities offered.

 ## 5.1.
 Commands

+Let's focus on commands, which is the level above parameters:

 ```json
 ...